Big Biogen boost on Alzheimer's news could win back biotech investors

-The approval by U.S. regulators on Monday of a Biogen Inc (BIIB.O) drug to treat Alzheimer's disease could reinvigorate investor interest more broadly in biotech and pharmaceutical shares that have struggled in 2021.
+NEW YORK (Reuters) - The approval by U.S. regulators on Monday of a Biogen Inc drug to treat Alzheimer’s disease could reinvigorate investor interest more broadly in biotech and pharmaceutical shares that have struggled in 2021.

-Biogen shares soared 38%, closing at their highest level in over six years, after the company's aducanumab was cleared as the first treatment to attack a likely cause of Alzheimer's read more .
+Biogen shares soared 38%, closing at their highest level in over six years, after the company’s aducanumab was cleared as the first treatment to attack a likely cause of Alzheimer’s.
 The approval lifted shares of other companies developing treatments for the mind-wasting disease and helped push key biotech stock gauges to their best days in months.

 The renewed attention on biotech and pharma was welcome for investors who have seen those stocks lag in 2021 as focus has shifted to companies expected to thrive as the U.S. economy rebounds from the coronavirus pandemic.